-Articles must be submitted in Microsoft Word, typically via e-mail or an electronic file sharing service, to the guest editor, who will then shepherd it through for review.
+Manuscripts must be submitted in Microsoft Word, typically via e-mail or an electronic file sharing service, to the guest editor, who will then shepherd them through the review process.

 If you are including an acknowledgement statement, this should be inserted at the end of the text, before the references and endnotes.

-Format subheads consistently, using no more than three levels; for example: capitals (level 1); italics (level 2); italics run-in to paragraph text (level 3).
+- Format subheads consistently, using no more than three levels; for example: capitals (level 1); italics (level 2); italics run-in to paragraph text (level 3).
 Justify all headings to the left.
+Subhead examples are:

 Level 3.
 Run-in to paragraph text